adambozman/my-go-two/NEXT_CHAT_HANDOFF.md

 - what this chat established
 - what still needs to be done

+## 2026-04-08 Current Delta

+This section is append-only.
+Do not remove earlier sections unless the work is truly finished.

+### Latest product-language rules

+- Never write `Go-To` again.
+Use `Go Two`.
+- The Beverage saved card header should read `My Go Two / Vault`, not `Saved Product Card`.
+- `vault` is still experience copy, not a runtime or schema noun.
+- Keep the canonical runtime/product nouns from the refactor work:
+  - `Onboarding`
+  - `Know Me`
+  - `Saved Product Card`
+  - `Connection`
+  - `Knowledge Center`

+### Latest UI rules added after the original handoff

+- Cards, pills, and assets must use the existing shared visual system.
+- Do not invent custom field boxes, custom bordered slabs, or one-off button treatments when shared card/pill classes already exist.
+- If the user says something is not in the product style, stop patching around it and align to the shared `surface-*`, `pill-*`, and existing card treatments.
+- Browser-visible output is still the source of truth.
+Do not treat `npm run build` as proof that a visual issue is fixed.
+- If a browser or local Vite instance is already running, reuse it.
+Do not open a second browser or start another Vite instance just to check the page.

+### Knowledge Center / naming-cutover status

+This work is not finished.

+What is true right now:

+- The repo contains the new Knowledge Center migration and naming direction.
+- The repo also contains runtime work that points at the new naming model.
+- Live Supabase schema drift is still an active risk if the migration has not actually been applied.

+Important migration files:

+- `C:\Users\adamb\Documents\GitHub\my-go-two\supabase\migrations\20260405120000_knowledge_center_cutover.sql`
+- `C:\Users\adamb\Documents\GitHub\my-go-two\supabase\migrations\20260405153000_seed_test_profiles.sql`

+Important runtime files tied to the cutover:

+- `C:\Users\adamb\Documents\GitHub\my-go-two\src\contexts\KnowledgeCenterContext.tsx`
+- `C:\Users\adamb\Documents\GitHub\my-go-two\src\integrations\supabase\runtime-types.ts`
+- `C:\Users\adamb\Documents\GitHub\my-go-two\src\integrations\supabase\client.ts`

+Known live-schema problem from recent chats:

+- local/browser runs showed 404 / missing-relation behavior for:
+  - `user_knowledge_snapshots`
+  - `user_knowledge_derivations`
+  - `user_connections`
+- A schema cache refresh alone is not enough if the tables/views were never created.
+- Do not claim the Knowledge Center migration is done unless the live Supabase project actually has the new relations.

+### Demo / fake profile status

+This work is not finished and the next chat must not collapse it into a single completed statement.

+What is true right now:

+- The repo still has legacy demo-profile logic in:
+  - `C:\Users\adamb\Documents\GitHub\my-go-two\supabase\functions\searchforaddprofile\index.ts`
+- That path still supported `abby.demo@gotwo.local` during local browser checks.
+- A separate SQL seed for replacement test profiles exists in:
+  - `C:\Users\adamb\Documents\GitHub\my-go-two\supabase\migrations\20260405153000_seed_test_profiles.sql`
+- That SQL seed was created for:
+  - `harper.test@gotwo.local`
+  - `rowan.test@gotwo.local`
+- That seed was not confirmed as pushed/applied in the live project.

+Therefore:

+- Do not claim the old fake profiles were fully deleted.
+- Do not claim the new fake profiles are live until the SQL is actually applied and verified.

+### Beverage saved-card state as of 2026-04-08

+Current file:

+- `C:\Users\adamb\Documents\GitHub\my-go-two\src\platform-ui\web\mygotwo\MyProductCardBeverages.tsx`

+The latest local code state is:

+- header copy uses `My Go Two / Vault`
+- title remains `Beverage`
+- the description is now:
+  - `Your drink, your way, down to the last detail.
+The exact order, the exact place, the way you always take it.
+Tagged and searchable so nothing gets lost and nobody has to guess.`
+- the order field label is `Go Two Order`
+- all extra Beverage dropdown fields were removed
+- only `Keywords` remains under the order field
+- the separate `Add Photo` and `Take Photo` buttons were removed
+- the snapshot box itself remains the upload trigger

+Important warning:

+- The final 2026-04-08 Beverage edits were type-checked and built successfully.
+- Those final edits were not browser-verified after the last patch set.
+- The next chat should visually verify the Beverage card before claiming it matches the user's screenshots.

+### My Go Two / Photo Gallery state added after the original handoff

+- The strip renderer was previously overpatched and then restored back toward the original narrow strip layout.
+- The user did not want the strip layout redesigned; the problem was image treatment and crop/readability, not replacing the strip concept.
+- Photo Gallery guidance was shifted toward aspect-ratio-first previews, but this whole area is still sensitive and not user-approved as complete.
+- Do not assume the My Go Two image/upload flow is finished just because parts of it compile.

+### Tooling note for the next chat

+- Built-in Playwright MCP browser automation can fail on this machine with a permission error trying to create `C:\Windows\System32\.playwright-mcp`.
+- CLI fallback worked through:
+  - `npx --package @playwright/cli playwright-cli ...`
+- When using browser automation, keep artifacts under:
+  - `C:\Users\adamb\Documents\GitHub\my-go-two\output\playwright`

+### Ongoing codebase rule

+- The user asked for a short descriptive classification line at the end of touched code files.
+- Several touched runtime files already end with classification footer comments.
+- Future chats should preserve that practice on newly edited runtime files.

 ## Product Context

 `Go Two` is a relationship and recommendation product, not a generic preference app.